adambard/learnxinyminutes-docs/go.html.markdown

 The language definition itself is highly recommended.
 It's easy to read and amazingly short (as language definitions go these days.)

+You can play around with the code on [Go playground](https://play.golang.org/p/tnWMjr16Mm).
+Try to change it and run it from your browser!

 On the reading list for students of Go is the [source code to the standard library](http://golang.org/src/pkg/).
 Comprehensively documented, it demonstrates the best of readable and understandable Go, Go style, and Go